tomaszz95/mainsite/README.md

 - dynamic pages contains single projects and data about them,
 - a fully functioning form where you can send me direct email if you want to contact me (uses a form provided by Vercel and Formspree),
 - also using Axios to send form to my email,
+- framer motion package used to animate site,
 - project is fully responsive,
 - accessibility practices,
 - SEO practices,